EloiStree/HelloEloiTeachingModule/README.md

 #### Video Game botting
 - [Hello Bot!](OMI/HelloBot/Index.md) , 1-5 days: Learn in C# and/or Unity to create the logic of a bot in video games.
 - [Hello Multiboxing](OMI/HelloBot/Index.md) , 1-5 days: Learn in C# and/or Unity to create the logic of several bots in video games (Network & Multiboxing).
+- [Learn C# by create bot in World of Warcraft ](OMI/HelloWowBotting/Index.md), 1-5 days: Learn C# by learning how to create a bot in World of Warcraft.

 ## Exploring Module